 The County prides itself on the establishment of fair and competitive contracting procedures and the commitment made to follow those procedures.
 The following is provided in the event that bidders wish to protest the bid process or appeal the intent to award a contract for this project once the Notices of Intent to Award/Non-Award have been issued.
 Bid protests submitted prior to issuance of the Notices of Intent to Award/Non-Award will not be accepted by the County.

-Any Bid protest by any Bidder regarding any other Bid must be submitted in writing to the County’s SSA Finance Director, located at 1111 Jackson Street, 1st Floor, Suite 103 Oakland, CA 94607, Fax: (510) 839-0748, before 5:00 p.m. of the FIFTH business day following the date of issuance of the Notice of Intent to Award, not the date received by the Bidder.
+Any Bid protest by any Bidder regarding any other Bid must be submitted in writing to the County’s SSA Finance Director, located at 1111 Jackson Street, 1st Floor, Suite 103 Oakland, CA 94607, Fax: (510) 839-0748, Email: aaarfp@acgov.org, before 5:00 p.m. of the FIFTH business day following the date of issuance of the Notice of Intent to Award, not the date received by the Bidder.
 A Bid protest received after 5:00 p.m. is considered received as of the next business day.

 The Bid protest must contain a complete statement of the reasons and facts for the protest.